bidimensional/Tennis/Report.md

 This is my implementation to solve the Tennis project on the Udacity Reinforcement Learning Nanodegree.

-In this environment, a double-jointed arm can move to target locations.
-A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.
+In this environment, two agents control rackets to bounce a ball over a net.
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
+Thus, the goal of each agent is to keep the ball in play.

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.
+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

-The task is a continuous task, and in order to solve the environment, your agent must get an average score of 30 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
+Specifically,

+After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+This yields 2 (potentially different) scores.
+We then take the maximum of these 2 scores.
+This yields a single score for each episode.
+The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

-This has been implemented using a Deep Deterministic Policy Gradients (DDPG) algorithm illustrated here: https://arxiv.org/pdf/1509.02971.pdf
+This has been implemented using a Multi Agent Deep Deterministic Policy Gradients (MADDPG), a variation of the algorithm illustrated here: https://arxiv.org/pdf/1509.02971.pdf

 ### My results
 ```
+Episode: 100.000 Average Score: 0.009
+Episode: 200.000 Average Score: 0.060
+Episode: 300.000 Average Score: 0.061
+Episode: 400.000 Average Score: 0.073
+Episode: 500.000 Average Score: 0.091
+Episode: 600.000 Average Score: 0.090
+Episode: 700.000 Average Score: 0.108
+Episode: 800.000 Average Score: 0.139
+Episode: 900.000 Average Score: 0.148
+Episode: 1000.000 Average Score: 0.154
+Episode: 1100.000 Average Score: 0.162
+Episode: 1200.000 Average Score: 0.201
+Episode: 1300.000 Average Score: 0.194
+Episode: 1400.000 Average Score: 0.195
+Episode: 1500.000 Average Score: 0.212
+Episode: 1600.000 Average Score: 0.235
+Episode: 1700.000 Average Score: 0.289
+Episode: 1800.000 Average Score: 0.296
+Episode: 1900.000 Average Score: 0.343
+Episode: 2000.000 Average Score: 0.306
+Episode: 2100.000 Average Score: 0.360
-Episode 100	Average Score: 3.622
+Episode: 2200.000 Average Score: 0.373
-Episode 200	Average Score: 10.811
+Episode: 2300.000 Average Score: 0.416
-Episode 300	Average Score: 19.244
+Episode: 2400.000 Average Score: 0.339
-Episode 400	Average Score: 26.500
+Episode: 2500.000 Average Score: 0.425
-Episode 455, Average Score: 30.12
+Episode 2580.000, Average Score: 0.501
-Environment solved in 455 episodes!
-Average Score: 30.12
+Environment solved in 2580 episodes!
+Average Score: 0.501

 ```
 ![graph]